nexus-xyz/nexus-zkvm/CONTRIBUTING.md

 This document will help you get started.
 But first, **thank you for your interest in contributing!** We immensely appreciate quality contributions.
 This guide is intended to help you navigate the process.

-The [dev Telegram][dev-tg] is always available for any concerns you may have that are not covered in this guide, or for any other questions or discussions you want to raise with the Nexus team or broader Nexus zkVM community.

 ### Code of Conduct

 The Nexus zkVM project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior